Edward II

 since we also descend from

-- There is no real evidence to support this though.
+- There is no evidence to support the idea of a different father to Isabella's children though.

 Even if Edward II was homosexual, it seems certain he fathered his own heirs.